-If the LNAPL thickness is less than minimum entry head, then no LNAPL flow occurs.
+If the LNAPL thickness is less than minimum entry head than no LNAPL flow occurs.

-As indicated earlier, LNAPL spreading that is controlled by the displacement entry pressure is consistent with field scale observations.
+As indicated earlier a model based on LNAPL spreading that is controlled by the displacement entry pressure is consistent with field scale observations

-There are quantitative models, such as those developed by Dr. Randall Charbeneau for the American Petroleum Institute, that have been developed that link the minimum thresholds for mobility to thickness of LNAPL in wells, however, this is still an active area of research and debate.
+There are quantitative models, such as those developed by Dr. Randall Charbenau for the American Petroleum Institute, that have been developed that link the minimum thresholds for mobility to thickness of LNAPL in wells, however, this is still an active area of research and debate

-Again the key point is that water acts as a capillary barrier against continued LNAPL spreading.
+Again the key point is that water acts as a capillary barrier against continued LNAPL spreading

 This slide brings together the two concepts we have been discussing.
-On the left is the relative permeability relationship, indicating potential mobility for NAPL when saturation is greater than residual saturation.
+On the left is the relative permeability relationship indicating potential mobility for NAPL saturations greater than residual saturation.
 On the right is the conceptual model that shows how the spreading of the LNAPL is controlled by the resistive forces at the perimeter of the plume.
 The key point is that potential LNAPL mobility within the core of the plume does not necessarily equate to spreading of LNAPL or an expanding LNAPL footprint.

 The timescale over which there will be LNAPL mobility is also an important consideration.
-The next two slides summarize the concept that there must be a minimum LNAPL head to overcome the LNAPL displacement entry pressure for an LNAPL footprint to expand.
+At early times is e next two slides summarize the concept that there must be a minimum LNAPL head to overcome the LNAPL displacement entry pressure for LNAPL mobility to occur.
 At early times after a LNAPL release, there is a large LNAPL head and LNAPL movement occurs.
 A later times, the head has dissipated and there is not long sufficient head to overcome the displacement entry pressure.